jonathaneunice/intspan/docs/issues.rst

 specification ``intspan`` does, but they have other virtues:

 * `cowboy <http://pypi.python.org/pypi/cowboy>`_ provides
   generalized ranges and multi-ranges.
-Bonus points for the package
+Bonus points for the
   tagline: "It works on ranges"

 * `spans <https://pypi.python.org/pypi/Spans>`_ provides several different